 - 1. Complete a baccalaureate or higher degree from a regionally-accredited college or university - 2.
-Satisfy the basic skills requirement (Passage of the CBEST exam) - 3.
+Satisfy the basic skills requirement (Passage of the CBEST exam or waiver) - 3.
 Verify subject matter competence by ONE of the following: - a.
-Achieve a passing score on the appropriate subject-matter examination(s).(CSET) - b.
+Achieve a passing score on the appropriate subject-matter examination(s).(CSET or Waiver) - b.
 Complete a Commission-approved subject matter program. (not available at USU) - c.
 For Specialized Science subjects only, individuals may take and pass the appropriate subject matter examinations or obtain verification of completion of subject-matter course work from the Commission on Teacher Credentialing. - 4.
-Complete a course in the provisions and principles of the US Constitution. - 5.
+Complete a course in the provisions and principles of the US Constitution or pass exam. - 5.
 Complete a Commission-approved teacher preparation program. - 6.
 Obtain a formal recommendation for the credential by the program sponsor.

+Core Requireme ents

-Core Requireme nts EDU501 Affirming and Valuing
+EDU501 Affirming and Valuing 3

 Diversity in the Classroom

-Foundations of Education 3
+EDU503 Foundations of Education 3

-Introduction to Special 3
+EDU504 Introduction to Special 3

 Education

-Introduction to Classroom 3
+EDU510 Introduction to Classroom 3

 Instruction

-English Language 3
+EDU525 English Language 3

 Developmental Strategies for

 English Language Learners

-Educational Research in 3
+EDU698 Educational Research in 3

 Action

-MAT Capstone 3
+EDU699 MAT Capstone 3

-Foundations of Education Introduction to Special Education Introduction to Classroom Instruction English Language Developmental Strategies for English Language Learners Educational Research in Action

-Note: EDU699 is non-transferable and must be taken in last semester.
+Note: EDU699 is non-transferable and must be taken in

+last semester.